bitnami/containers/bitnami/osclass/README.md

 Access your application at http://your-ip/

+**NOTE:** To login to your Osclass Administration panel, go to http://your-ip/oc-admin/.

 ## Persisting your application

 For persistence of the Osclass deployment, the above examples define docker volumes namely `mariadb_data`, `osclass_data` and `apache_data`.
 The Osclass application state will persist as long as these volumes are not removed.